Current Orthodontic Treatment Trends & Statistics

 Technological advancements have drastically improved orthodontic treatment, making it more accessible.
 Because of this, more people of all ages have started seeking orthodontic care for functional and aesthetic reasons.

-The statistics in this article highlight the significant impact of technology on orthodontic care.
+The statistics here highlight the significant impact of technology on orthodontic care.
 The data also shows an increasing demand across age groups for aesthetic and overall health benefits.

 Understanding these trends can help orthodontic professionals provide high-quality care.
 This data can help professionals understand the patient’s changing needs and preferences.